faraji-fuji/learning-vue/README.md

 # learning-vue

-This template should help get you started developing with Vue 3 in Vite.
+Learn developing with view.
+This template should help get me started developing with Vue 3 in Vite.

+## Getting Started

+Hello, World!

+## Declarative Rendering

+Create a data property and use it as the text content for the `<h1>` in the template.

+## Attribute Bindings

+Add a dynamic class binding to the `<h1>`, using the titleClass data property as its value.
+If it's bound correctly, the text should turn red.

+---

 ## Recommended IDE Setup